isomerpages/enterprisesg-switch/_flagship/Lab Crawls/IMDA PIXEL innovation and incubation space.md

 description: SWITCH 2022 Lab Crawl
 third_nav_title: Lab Crawls
 ---
 ### **About IMDA PIXEL innovation and incubation space**
 PIXEL is an incubation and innovation space by Singapore’s Infocomm Media Development Authority.
-It is focused on the tech areas of AI, Augmented Reality/Virtual Reality, the Internet of Things and Robotics, and early-stage start-ups.
-It is designed for digital tech, media and content creators to ideate, experiment and build customer-centric digital experiences.
+It focuses on helping corporates build customer-centric digital experiences through design thinking, UI/UX and digital storytelling consultancies.
+PIXEL also scales start-ups in the areas of data & AI, Augmented Reality/Virtual Reality, the Internet of Things and Robotics.
+PIXEL brings together an ecosystem of startups, corporates, government, ecosystem partners and global players.

+The Lab Crawl Tour will showcase PIXEL’s specialised lab facilities and co-working space, spanning over 28,000 sqft at Singapore’s One-North District.

 ![IMDA PIXEL Lab Crawl SWITCH 2022](/images/pixel%20logo%20high%20res%20whitebackground%20-%20Kang%20Min.png)